Plumsail/forms-fields/README.md

 You can also add new field customizers to the solution.

-More about customization here - https://docs.microsoft.com/en-us/sharepoint/dev/spfx/extensions/get-started/building-simple-field-customizer
+More about Field Customizers here - https://docs.microsoft.com/en-us/sharepoint/dev/spfx/extensions/get-started/building-simple-field-customizer